 Data Protection Rules:

-Rules of procedure on the processing and protection of personal data at Eurojust as adopted unanimously by the College of Eurojust during the meeting of 21 October 2004 and approved by the Council on 24 February 2005.
+Rules of procedure on the processing and protection of personal data at Eurojust, adopted by the College on 20 December 2019.

 Rules of Procedure: